-Other external expenses
+Other external costs and expenses

-Other external expenses comprise costs of distribution, sales, marketing, administration, premises, bad debt, operating leases etc.
+Other external costs and expenses comprise are related to the hull cleaning services provided, administration, spare parts, bad debt etc.

 Other income and expenses

 Other operating income and other expenses comprise items of a secondary nature to the main activities of the Company, including gain and losses on disposal of assets.